 Whatever kind of car you go for, ask about fuel consumption before you buy, especially if you go for a used car.
 Or search for the most efficient makes and models.
 Alternatively, save your money and join your local car club instead.

 Driving an electric vehicle has a positive impact on both the health and environment of Scotland, through reduced emissions.
 You can save on fuel costs and vehicle tax too.
-And with excellent grants and charging facilities available in Scotland, it’s getting easier every day to go electric.
+And with EV loans and grant support for charging facilities available in Scotland, it’s getting easier every day to go electric.

 More people are choosing electric vehicles and the variety of models available from major manufacturers is increasing all the time, with great vehicles like the Nissan Leaf, Renault Zoe and the BMW i3.